Skip to main content

 Patterns of drinking associated with AUD: Binge drinking and heavy alcohol use can increase an individual’s risk of AUD.
 According to the 2020–2025 Dietary Guidelines for Americans, adults of legal drinking age can choose not to drink or to limit intake to two drinks or less in a day for men and one drink or less in a day for women, when alcohol is consumed.
 Drinking less is better for health than drinking more.
 Some individuals should avoid alcohol completely.

-Substance use treatment: The 2022 NSDUH defines substance use treatment as treatment for drug or alcohol use through inpatient treatment/counseling, outpatient treatment/counseling, MAT, telehealth treatment, or treatment received in a prison, jail, or juvenile detention center.2
+Substance use treatment: The 2023 NSDUH defines substance use treatment as treatment in an inpatient location, in an outpatient location, via telehealth, or in a prison, jail, or juvenile detention center or MAT for alcohol use or opioid use.2

 Underage drinking: Alcohol use by anyone under the age of 21.
 The U.S. Minimum Legal Drinking Age is 21.